endurantgames/cosmiclegends/src/classes/haunt.md

 :::::::: {.ability-list .v3 } :::::::
 Nigh-Invulnerable

 :   There are few things that can seriously harm you.
-Increase your
+Increase your maximum
-    maximum Health by 5.
+    Health by 5.

 Power Burn

 :   You can call upon your life-force to fuel your powers.
 You can spend
     Health whenever you would normally spend Might.
 Increase your maximum Health by 3.

+Soul Bond

+:   *Prerequisite: Humanity's Best Friend.*
+    You have a quasi-mystical bond with another person.
+Choose a consenting hero who is essentially human.

+    You gain the Psychic class's **Our Minds As One** Prime ability, but only with your chosen hero.
+In addition, you gain **Soul** and **Bond** as Core Power Words.

+    Whenever you choose a Personal Power Word, you can choose from the Totem Class Personal Power Words List, or the Psychic Class Personal Power Words List.
+Add any from the latter as Core Power Words.

 :::::::::::::::::::::::::::::::::::::